Nets withstand Ingram’s big game, hold off Pelicans 135-125

 Pelicans: Their previous best was 47 points in a quarter, and their best third quarter was 41 points. … Ingram played just 13 minutes in his previous game against Oklahoma City on Saturday because of a head injury.

-Nets: DeAndre Jordan limped off early in the fourth quarter with a sprained left ankle after appearing to step on teammate JJ Redick’s foot while running down the court. … Irving has scored at least 20 points in all seven games.
+Nets: DeAndre Jordan limped off early in the fourth quarter with a sprained left ankle after appearing to step on JJ Redick’s foot while running down the court. … Irving has scored at least 20 points in all seven games.
 The longest streak of 20-point games to open a season by a Nets player belongs to Richard Jefferson, who did it in eight straight in 2007-08.

 GUESTS IN TOWN